UNIVERSE-HPC/course-material/software_architecture_and_design/object_orientated/classes.md

 dependsOn: [
 ]
 tags: [python]
+learningOutcomes:
+  - Explain the object orientated programming paradigm.
+  - Define a class to encapsulate data.
 attribution:
     - citation: This material has been adapted from the "Software Engineering" module of the SABS R³ Center for Doctoral Training.
       url: https://www.sabsr3.ox.ac.uk